kleinbottle/css-colors/docs/manual.typ

   This is #underline(stroke: (paint: css("teal"), thickness: 2pt))[important.]

 == Available CSS Colors <available-css-colors>

+// Perhaps make this an Appendix of tables with captions.

 #show table.cell.where(y: 0): smallcaps
 #show table.cell.where(y: 0): strong